knetikmedia/knetikcloud-csharp-net20-client/docs/StoreCouponsApi.md

 <a name="createcouponitem"></a>
 # **CreateCouponItem**
-> ModelCouponItem CreateCouponItem (bool? cascade, ModelCouponItem couponItem)
+> CouponItem CreateCouponItem (bool? cascade, CouponItem couponItem)

 Create a coupon item